 \section{Summary and concluding notes}

-Motivated by the LHCb observation of $\Xi_{cc}^{++} (ccu)$ state, we investigated the strong vertices of the doubly heavy baryons of various quark contents with the light pseudoscalar $ \pi $, $ K $, $\eta$ and $ \eta^\prime $ mesons.
+Motivated by the LHCb observation of the $\Xi_{cc}^{++} (ccu)$ state, we have investigated the strong vertices of the doubly heavy baryons of various quark contents with the light pseudoscalar $ \pi $, $ K $, $\eta$ and $ \eta^\prime $ mesons.
 We extracted the strong coupling constants at $ q^2=m^2_{\cal P} $ from the strong coupling form factors.
 In the calculations, we used the general forms of the interpolating currents in their symmetric and anti-symmetric forms.
 We also used the light cone DAs of the pseudoscalar mesons entering the calculations.
-The strong coupling constants are fundamental objects that their investigation can help us get useful knowledge on the nature of the strong interactions among the participated particles.
+The strong coupling constants are fundamental objects and their investigation can help us get useful knowledge on the nature of the strong interactions among the participating particles.
 Such objects can also help us in our understanding of QCD as the theory of strong interactions.
-One of the main problems on the strong interactions between hadrons is to determine their interaction potential.
+One of the main problems in studying the strong interactions between hadrons is to determine their interaction potential.
 The obtained results may be used in the construction of such strong potentials.
-The obtained results may also help experimental groups in the analyses of the results obtained at hadron colliders.
-Investigation of doubly heavy baryons may help experiments in the course of search for the doubly heavy baryons.
-Note again that, we have only one state, $\Xi_{cc}$, detected in the experiment and listed in PDG.
+The obtained results may also help experimental groups in analysis of the results obtained at hadron colliders.
+Investigation of doubly heavy baryons may help experiments in the course of searches for doubly heavy baryons.
+Note again that, we have only one state, $\Xi_{cc}$, has been detected experimentally and listed in the PDG.
 However, even for this particle there is a tension between the SELEX and LHCb results on the mass and width of this particle.
 More theoretical and experimental studies on the properties of doubly heavy baryons and their various interactions with other hadrons are needed.